Styann/pico-keypad/README.md

 # pico-keypad

-This project is a keypad/keyboard firmware for Raspberry Pi Pico using the pico SDK (C/C++).
+This project is a keyboard (and arcade stick) firmware for Raspberry Pi Pico using the pico SDK (C/C++).
-I'm making this project without TinyUSB (it was on the first version) to understand USB protocol in depth.

 This project contain :
+* a simple ssd1331 oled display spi driver, just to display raw image
-* a ws2812b (rgb led strip) driver using spi protocol
+* a ws2812b (rgb led strip) spi driver
 * a hw40 (rotary encoder) driver

 ## 📦 build